peripheryapp/periphery/README.md

 The `--bazel` option enables Bazel mode, which provides seamless integration with your project.
 It works by querying your project to identify all top-level targets, generating a hidden implementation of the [scan](https://github.com/peripheryapp/periphery/blob/master/bazel/rules.bzl) rule, and then invoking `bazel run`.
 You can filter the top-level targets with the `--bazel-filter <value>` option, where `<value>` will be passed as the first argument to Bazel's [filter](https://bazel.build/query/language#filter) operator.
 The generated query can be seen in the console with the `--verbose` option.

+> [!TIP]
+> By default, Periphery passes `--check_visibility=false` to `bazel run` to simplify integration, since the generated scan target references your project's targets which may not otherwise be visible.
+However, disabling visibility checking can invalidate Bazel's analysis cache, resulting in slower subsequent builds.
+>
+> You can disable this behavior with the `--bazel-check-visibility` option.
+You must ensure the necessary targets are visible to the generated package by adding the `@@+generated+periphery_generated//:__pkg__` visibility label to your targets.

 ### Other

 Periphery can analyze projects using other build systems, though it cannot drive them automatically like SPM, Xcode, and Bazel.
 Instead, you need to create a configuration file that specifies the location of indexstore and other resource files.
 The format is as follows: